CiscoDevNet/cvd-config-templates/campus-lan-layer-2-access/ansible/README.md

 These playbooks do not handle out-of-box configuration and require a minimum amount of configuration and connectivity to work.
 We assume the device can be reached via SSH from the Ansible server and that at least one admin (privilege 15) account is present.
 It is highly recommended that HA and VSS configuration be done ahead of time as part of the bootstrap configuration as well.

+### Getting Started with Ansible and IOSXE with NETCONF

+For instructions on how to quickly get Ansible setup on your local machine with the necessary NETCONF libraries, you can use [this readme](../../ansible-setup.md).
+For instructions on how to get your IOS-XE device setup for NETCONF, you can use [this readme](../../iosxe-netconf-setup.md).

 ## Tested Topology

 | Hostname | Device information |